-Similar to federal Schedule K-1, a trust or estate uses Schedule 2K-1 to report to you your share of the trust's or estate's income, deductions, etc. Lines 1 through 12 coincide with federal Schedule K-1.
+Similar to federal Schedule K-1, an estate or trust uses Schedule 2K-1 to report to you your share of the estate's or trust's income, deductions, etc. Lines 1 through 12 coincide with federal Schedule K-1.
 Please keep it for your records.